2000 Pacific typhoon season: Typhoon Damrey (Asiang)

 The first storm of the season started out as a tropical low near Palau on May 3, when the JTWC first gave the system a poor chance of formation.
 However within the next few hours the low quickly organized, and the next day the JMA recognized the low as a depression.
 Operationally it wasn't until May 5 that the JTWC issued its first warning for the newly formed depression.
 Drifting northwest the depression gradually organized into a tropical storm on May 6.
 It was given the name Asiang on May 6 by PAGASA and Damrey on May 7 by the JMA, respectively.
 At this time a weakening sub-tropical ridge was moving northward causing Damrey to move in a northeasterly direction.
 Damrey became a typhoon early on May 8 and soon thereafter satellite images began to show an eye forming at the center.
 During the next 24 hours Damrey quite steadily intensified, reaching winds of 130 mph (215 km/h) by May 9.
 The system became very symmetrical and small, allowing the typhoon to reach a peak intensity of 180 mph (290 km/h) and gusts as high as 220 mph late on May 9.
 The JTWC unofficially estimated a pressure of 878 mbar, which would make it one of the strongest tropical cyclones ever.
 Due to the compact structure of the typhoon it would only take twenty-four hours of high vertical wind shear, from a nearby high pressure, to reduce Damrey to a tropical storm.
 The convection continue to decrease around the LLCC and the system picked up in forward momentum under deteriorating environment.
 By May 12 Damrey became fully extra-tropical and eventually dissipated on May 16.

-Damrey was the strongest May typhoon since Typhoon Phyllis in 1958 but Phyllis had higher wind speeds of 295 km/h (185 mph).
+Damrey was the strongest May typhoon since Phyllis in 1958.
+Phyllis, however, attained higher sustained winds of 160 kn.
 Damrey had no significant effects on land in its life.